What does the guaranteed wage guarantee?

 Who is covered by the guaranteed salary?

-The guaranteed wage applies to all employees who have signed a full-time employment contract (not just an agreement) with their employer (i.e. a traditional 40-hour week), including those with legally reduced working hours, but without a union and without a collective wage agreement.
+The guaranteed wage applies to all employees who have signed a full-time employment contract (not just an agreement) with their employer (i.e. a traditional 40-hour week), including those who have legally reduced working hours, but without a union and without a collective wage agreement.

 As of 2017, employees with a limited capacity to work (disability pensioners), who were previously on a reduced rate, will also receive the same guaranteed wage.